codeface-io/SwiftObserver/README.md

 }
 ```

-Every transform object has a property `origin` that exposes the underlying transformed observable.
+Every transform object exposes its underlying `Observable` as `origin`.
 You may even replace `origin`:

 ```swift
 let titleLength = Var("Dummy Title").new().map { $0.count }